perrygeo/bbox-cheatsheet/reference.md

 (west, south, east, north)
 ```

-Each software implementation listed here must have:
+Each software implementation listed here should have:

 1. Name of software
 2. Vocabulary